a-jean-andreasian/a-jean-andreasian/projects.md

 - [**File Encryptor for Ruby**](https://github.com/Armen-Jean-Andreasian/File-Encryptor-for-Ruby):  _A script that encrypts your files with AES-256-CBC with a custom `key` , deletes the originals, and generates new encrypted files, which your are free to share._

-- [**Sorry Streamlit**](https://github.com/Armen-Jean-Andreasian/sorry-streamlit) is a dev tool, which keeps your projects awake on Streamlit.
+- [**Sorry Streamlit**](https://github.com/Armen-Jean-Andreasian/sorry-streamlit): *is a dev tool that keeps Streamlit projects active and awake, bypassing idle timeouts.*

 ---